led-mirage/ZundaGPT2Lite/Readme.en.md

 - Chat log management
 - Printing function
 - Raspberry Pi compatible ✨ (X11/LXDE only, only IBus is supported as the input method framework, printing function not supported)
+- Linux Mint compatible ✨ (Cinnamon/x64, only IBus is supported as the input method framework, printing function not supported)

 ## Screenshot